apojomovsky/cuatro_en_linea/README.md

 - To run a new match you should make use of the `run_game.py` script, also placed inside the `game/` directory
 - For this, open the file `run_game.py` on your favorite text editor (vim, for instance :P), and add your strategy class to the list of imports, just as the example below:
 ```
-from my_super_duper_strategy import MySuperDuperStrategyClass
+from super_duper_strategy import SuperDuperStrategyClass
 ```
-- After that, you'll need to add your strategy to the loockup_strategies dictionary, for which we recommend to follow the same convention:
+- After that, you'll need to add your strategy to the lookup_strategies dictionary, for which we recommend to follow the same convention:
 ```
-loockup_strategies = {
+lookup_strategies = {
 		(...)
-    'my_super_duper_strategy': MySuperDuperStrategy
+    'super_duper': SuperDuperStrategy
 }
 ```
-- If everything went OK, now you should be able to play a match against any of the strategies placed inside the loockup dictionary, so let's play a match!
+- If everything went OK, now you should be able to play a match against any of the strategies placed inside the lookup dictionary, so let's play a match!
 - In order to run a match, you'll need to provide both strategies names as arguments, followed by the rate at which you want each move to be done, let's see an example:
 ```
+$ cd game/
-alexis@alexis-ThinkPad:~/cuatro_en_linea/game$ python run_game.py --player-one closest_to_win_column --player-two my_super_duper_strategy --rate 0.5
+$ python run_game.py --player-one closest_to_win_column --player-two my_super_duper_strategy --rate 0.5
 ```
 - This will spawn a new game, and you'll be able to see the evolution of the game turn by turn.
 An example of what is shown in the middle of a gameplay is shown above:
 ```